Spiriva Plus a Steroid Inhaler Helps Manage Asthma

 Most doctors have recommended that people with hard-to-manage asthma either double their steroid inhaler dosage, or add another drug like the long-acting beta agonist Serevent (salmeterol).
 But even doubling the dosage of steroids doesn't always result in effective asthma control, and Serevent is not well tolerated in all asthma patientsthere are concerns that long-acting beta agonist drugs may increase the risk of severe asthma symptoms in some people.

-Spirivaused for years to treat chronic obstructive pulmonary disease, or COPDis an anticholinergic that relaxes smooth muscles in the lung in a different way than long-acting beta-agonists.
+Spirivaused to treat chronic obstructive pulmonary disease, or COPDis an anticholinergic that relaxes smooth muscles in the lung in a different way than long-acting beta-agonists.
 To test its effectiveness, researchers from Wake Forest University gave 210 study participants with asthma either Spiriva plus a steroid inhaler, Serevent with a steroid inhaler, or a double dose of a steroid inhaler.
 All participants tried each therapy for a series of 14-week intervals, with a two-week "washout" interval between each treatment.

 The results, published in The New England Journal of Medicine (NEJM), showed that Spiriva with a steroid inhaler worked better at improving the participants' morning peak expiratory flowa measure of lung function and breathing abilitywhen compared to a double dose of the steroid inhaler.
 The Spiriva combination was found to be just as effective as treatment with Serevent.